ajleeson/research_blog/_posts/2023-02-27-hydrodynamics-comparison-1.md

 ---
 ## One Month With and Without Point Sources

 As I mentioned aboved, I ran LiveOcean with TRAPS from 2021.02.01 through 2021.03.01.
-This should roughly gives us data over a full spring neap cycle.
+This should roughly give us information over a full spring neap cycle.
 I ran two test conditions:
 1. All TRAPS *except* Birch Bay WWTP and Oak Harbor Lagoon WWTP
-2. No point sources, but still indluced tiny rivers
+2. No point sources, but still included tiny rivers

 Again, neither run blew up.
 Both runs were initialized as a perfect restart using the restart file from my original 2021 attempt to run LiveOcean (which blew up on 2021.02.19 at Oak Harbor Lagoon WWTP).